Election-Tech-Initiative/electionguard-api-python/README.md

 ### ✅ 3.1.
 Windows Prerequisites

 On Windows you can use an IDE of your choice in Windows, and run the make and Python commands in WSL which will expose API's in Windows.
-However, developing with Python on Windows involves additional setup that is not required for Linux or Mac.
+Developing with Python on Windows involves the following additional setup that is not required for Linux or Mac.

 1. Install [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install)
 2. Install [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?ocid=9nblggh4msv6_ORSEARCH_Bing&rtc=1&activetab=pivot:overviewtab) (other Linux distributions should also work with minor modifications to the instructions below)